pananton/busrpc-spec/docs/style.md

 ## Imports

-Each busrpc protobuf file should be self-contained, which means that including/importing it's generated source file also includes/imports generated source files of it's depenendecies.
-The rules specified in this section are aimed to achieve this.

-* Use `import public`
-* Use path relative to busrpc API root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported to any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
+* Use path relative to busrpc API root directory when importing *proto* files (for example, if file *dir1/dir2/file1.proto* should be imported in any other file (even in the same directory) do this with `import public "dir1/dir2/some.proto";`)
-* Class description file *class.proto* must import framework-provided *busrpc.proto* file which contains busrpc built-in protobuf types and options
-* Method description file *method.proto* must import method's class description file *class.proto* (even if method or class is static)
 * Service description file *service.proto* must import description files of all methods implemented or invoked by the service
+* Prefer to follow next recommendations to guarantee that generated source files will contain all necessary types:
+  * import *busrpc.proto* in every class description file *class.proto*
+  * import class description file *class.proto* in the description files *method.proto* of every method of this class

 ### Import order